 - Certificate of Remittance for Application Fee: For those applying to start their programs in or after June of 2016, a photocopy of the certificate of remittance for your application fee must be submitted before your application can be processed.
 Payment details can be downloaded from the Payment section of the online application system (PDF format)

 - Proof of Medical and Accident Insurance: The coverage must meet a minimum of TWD 1,000,000 (about USD 33,500) and must cover your entire visiting period at NTU.
 The proof must be submitted in hard copy on registration day or via email prior to registration.
 (PDF format)

 - Additional documents are required for Mainland Chinese applicants holding a PRC passport.
 Please refer to www.oia.ntu.edu.tw/ch/study-at-ntu/research-visiting-student

 After you have submitted your application form, you can log back in to the system with your email address and date of birth (yyyymmdd) to check your application status or to upload any remaining documents before your deadline.

 Applying for On-Campus Housing

 Due to the limited number of dorms, on-campus housing is NOT guaranteed for research visiting students, but you are more than welcome to apply in your application.
 To apply, simply check "Yes" on the Online Application System in response to the question regarding accommodation and then select your room preferences.

 Visit the Accommodation section of our website for detailed information on the university dormitories.

 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
-If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.
+If you would like a friendly NTU student volunteer to be assigned to you to help acquaint you with the University, you may request one on your application.

-The program fee is waived for students coming with an award or a grant offered by the following government ministries of the Republic of China (Taiwan):
+The program fee is waived for students invited by or coming with an award offered by the following government ministries of the Republic of China (Taiwan):

 Invitees of the above may only submit the following application materials to the Online Application System: